fletchbomb/guys/big-guy-little-guys-handoff-v0.7.md

 permanent MOD growth
 five canonical body systems
-and a strict requirement that future patches work for both sides and multiplayer
+and a strict requirement that future patches work for both sides and multiplayer with v0.8 stability guardrails for commands, snapshots, countdowns, coin flips, and smoke testing
 ```